 I introduced the second field into the picture because I wanted to represent this clash explicitly, but on the other hand I didn’t want it to be too obvious.
 The two flows had to be present, but not immediately discernable.
 I experimented with different visual approaches and finally created the “field switching” method, where as each spline is created, the source field it’s currently walking is being switched underneath it occasionally.

 The drawings easily became too chaotic if the parameters weren’t kept in check.
 Switching between the fields too often, reducing the length of spline segments before switching fields, making fields follow opposite directions – all these contributed to chaos and reduction of structure.

 I was slowly learning how to tame the parameters.
 I liked the balance between the primary field dominating the shape and the secondary one introducing occasional glitches and direction shifts.
 The two pictures above show this.
-Structure is clearly visible, and complemented by the added details of the secondary field.
+The structure is clearly visible and complemented by the added details of the secondary field.

 I should also note that on these wireframe screenshots things might not be looking that dramatic, but I knew that parsing web data is unpredictable and I was getting ready for parsing and displaying thousands of these “strands”, which required that I carefully consider not just the flow, but also the spacing between elements, probability distributions, camera framing, and so on.

 It was time to give some “meat” to these wireframes.